-This page contains T Rex facts for kids and adults, with pictures, video and in-depth information.
+T Rex facts for kids (and adults), with pictures and in-depth information.

-Tyrannosaurus rex, or T. rex, is one of the most well-known dinosaurs.
-This fearsome reptilian predator has starred in many films, including the popular Jurassic Park franchise.
-But how much do we know about T Rex?
-How realistic are the portrayals that we see on TV and at the movies?
-On this page we set out to uncover the truth about T Rex, superstar of the Cretaceous period …
+Tyrannosaurus rex, or T. rex, is one of the best-known dinosaurs.
+This fearsome reptilian predator is the star of many films, including the popular Jurassic Park franchise.
+But how much do we know about T-Rex?
+How realistic are the portrayals that we see in the movies?
+On this page we set out to uncover the truth about T Rex, superstar of the Cretaceous period…

 - This article is part of our Dinosaur series.
 You can check out our main dinosaur page here: Dinosaur Facts